 Memories show up too—mostly painful ones—as if here in this out-of-time-space where the silence is punctuated by crickets and wind and many birds’ opinions, here I can piece together my past without the usual danger of being destroyed by it.
 I wake from a voluptuous nap in a hammock, an open book still dangling from my hand, and it is as if I just now told my lover that he would not be coming to Maine rather than five years ago this month.

 The fight that I woke into began on a much hotter, clattering day than this sleepy afternoon.
-He’d not been ready to abandon a pickup basketball game when I fetched him as we’d planned.
+He’d not been ready to abandon a pickup basketball game when I fetched him at the time we’d planned.
 “I need the workout,” he’d panted as I’d admired his long muscles and easy beauty, and though I was wearing a tiny dress and tinier sandals—the sort of footwear lousy for long walks, let alone streetball—I joined the game.
 I suppose I was trying to be a cool girl, a girl for whom he’d definitely leave another.

 It makes me wince remembering the contents of those bags.